oms9/CS301-Project8/README.md

 <li>Malignant: 212
 </ul>

 <br>

-I am going to tackle this problem by creating an MLP (multi-layer perceptron) in JAX with the help of Haiku, a neural network building library for JAX, which is a python library that allows for tasks to be run asynchronously on accelerator hardware and performs matrix manipulation and differentiation on a GPU/TPU.
+I am going to tackle this problem by creating an MLP in JAX with the help of Haiku, a neural network building library for JAX, which is a python library that allows for tasks to be run asynchronously on accelerator hardware and performs matrix manipulation and differentiation on a GPU/TPU.

 This dataset is also present in scikit learn so I will be using that module since it is already prepared for importing